Nishanth-CNCPMC/ChallengesGenesis/README.md

 **Location:** `launch/challenge1.py`

 - Launches a full Genesis simulation
-- No hardware required
+- Load the URDF for the SO101 arm
-- Meant for motion planning and kinematic testing
+- Expose Joints for real time ineractions with FK

 ### 🔹 Challenge 2: Real-World Joint Integration
 **Location:** `launch/challenge2.py`